curtisabell/HEFT/README.md

 	I store this in a file called `slopeFitMasses.data`.
 13. To fit the bare mass slope(s), I make and run `fitBare.x`.
 	The config file `HEFTFinite.config` contains the guess for the bare slope, and the order of the bare mass extrapolation.
-14. To calculate the finite-volume energy spectrum, there are two options.
+14. To calculate the finite-volume energy spectrum, there are three options.
 	The usual case is that the lattice size $L$ is varying with $m_{\pi}^{2}$, so I run `lqcdFin.x`.
 	If I want to keep $L$ constant and just vary $m_{\pi}^{2}$, I run `mpiFin.x`.
+	If I want to keep the pion mass fixed and vary $L$,
 15. To plot the spectrum, I have a plot script called `EvMpi.py`.
 	Typically I'll have a few of these for different sets of lattice data, such as in the odd-parity nucleon case where I have `EvMpi_3fm.py`, `EvMpi_2fm.py`, and `EvMpi_D200.py`.
 16. To plot the eigenvectors, I have a script called `EvecvMpi.py`.
+17. TODO: Contaimination function plotting
-17. **Extra:** There are also a few other things I might be interested in, such as comparing multiple parameter sets, such as in the $\Delta(1232)$ regularisation and multiple bare state papers.
+18. **Extra:** There are also a few other things I might be interested in, such as comparing multiple parameter sets, such as in the $\Delta(1232)$ regularisation and multiple bare state papers.
   I can search for poles with a varying set of parameters with `multiFitPoles.x`.
   I calculate the finite-volume spectrum for a varying set of parameters with `multiFitFin.x`.